raphael-group/chisel/README.md

 cd demos/complete/ && bash demo-complete.sh # Enter the directory of the complete demo and run it
 ```

-A successful execution of these commands will generate the final plots of the demo as PNG images in `chisel/demos/complete/plots/` and the [other outputs]
-Details of the outputs are described in [insert]
+A successful execution of these commands will generate the [final plots](https://github.com/raphael-group/chisel/blob/master/doc/chisel-plotting.md) of the demo as PNG images in `chisel/demos/complete/plots/`, the inferred allele- and haplotype-specific copy numbers in `chisel/demos/complete/calls/calls.tsv`, and the clones in `chisel/demos/complete/clones/mapping.tsv`.
+Further details of the temporary files and final outputs are described [here](https://github.com/raphael-group/chisel/blob/master/doc/chisel.md).

 <a name="setup"></a>
 ## Setup